-Ready, Player 1 // Bradford Brown :: A multimedia dance journey through the video game world.
+Ready, Player 1 // Bradford Brown, Nancy Carson :: A multimedia dance journey through the video game world.
 Our hero gets transported into the world of video games.
 Can he find the treasure?
 Defeat the evil boss at the end of the level?
 Save the princess?
 Get back home?
 You’ll have to play to see.

 Weft // Galen Bremer, Zoe Rabinowitz :: Weft investigates how we weave our personal narrative from the people, places, and communities we come to know throughout our lives.
 Developed in residencies in the U.S and abroad through site-based improvisation, dance for camera, and studio practice, this multi-media solo work incorporates movement, music, film projection, and textiles in an intimate live performance that attempts to unravel the thread of one artist’s journey.

-Black/White // Kevin Lee-y :: My newest work “Black/White” is an exploration into our deep fabrics of history and how race is the driving force behind everything that is American.
-One can argue that history repeats itself.
-The work will show you how this hackneyed statement rings true by exploring the past (desegregation of schools, lynching, protests, riots, etc.) in one section and then showing you how it evolves but still holds the same negativity and beliefs in the future.
+Black/White // Kevin Lee-y Green :: Black/White is an exploration into the deep fabric of history and how race is the driving force behind everything that is American.
+History repeats itself – this hackneyed statement rings true as we explore the past (desegregation of schools, lynching, protests, riots, etc.) and how it evolves while holding onto the same negative beliefs.